ethan-cheong/ethan-cheong.github.io/_posts/2020-12-24-traditional-marriage.md

     def getPosition(self):
         return (self.row_position, self.col_position)
 {% endhighlight %}
-Now, we need some way to represent the space the men and women are in - we can use a numpy array for this!
-I chose numpy arrays because they're easy to initialize and manipulate.
+Now, we need some way to represent the space the men and women are in - I chose to use numpy arrays because they're easy to initialize and manipulate.

 The function below returns a numpy array with women represented by '0.7's, men with '0.3's and empty spaces with zeroes.
-The reason for this seemingly arbitrary choice will become clear soon.
+The reason for this seemingly arbitrary choice will be apparent soon.
 {% highlight python %}
 import numpy as np